Overview

 the secondary market.
 Generally, ETF shares trade at or near their most recent NAV,

-more frequently for actively managed ETFs.
-However, certain inefficiencies may cause
+potentially more frequently for actively managed ETFs.
+However, certain inefficiencies

-the shares to trade at a premium or discount to their pro rata NAV.
-There is also no
+may cause the shares to trade at a premium or discount to their pro rata NAV.
+There is

-guarantee that an active secondary market for such shares will develop or continue to
+also no guarantee that an active secondary market for such shares will develop or

 Generally, an ETF only redeems shares when aggregated as creation units (usually